shubhammca88/kubestarter-2025/K8S/1.Namespace/namespace.md

 # Kubernetes Namespaces

-Namespaces are a way to divide your Kubernetes cluster into virtual partitions, allowing you to organize and isolate resources.
+Namespaces are a way to divide your Kubernetes cluster into virtual and physical partitions, allowing you to organize and isolate resources.

 ## Why Use Namespaces?